"Our concepts of God’s character absolutely preclude a

 day that brought all that destruction.
 There is no greater or more

 destructive force on earth than the religious passion.”
-You think?
+Yeah!
+So what?

 Let's review what Will Durant writes about post-revolution